Generic selectors

 Now examine the second part of verse 9:

-One might conclude that a man who marries any divorced woman is also committing adultery; however, that would be an absurd conclusion and is not supported in the scripture.
+One might conclude that a man who marries ANY divorced woman is also committing adultery; however, that would be an absurd conclusion and is not supported in the scripture.

 In summary, Matthew 19:9 addresses two divorce cases: 1) a husband who divorces his wife without a cause in order to marry another woman and, 2) a man who marries a divorced woman who committed sexual immorality.
 It does not limit justifiable divorce to adultery because Jesus Christ did not state that either divorce even involved adultery—the first had no legitimate cause and the second was due to sexual immorality.
-He only stated that the subsequent marriages are adultery.
+He only stated that the subsequent marriages are ADULTERY.

 Sexual immorality (porneia) refers to a range of physical and spiritual sins.
 It includes, but is not limited to, adultery, homosexuality, prostitution, pornography, incest, lust, idolatry, etc. The fact that the subsequent marriages were adultery in no way infers that either betrayal was adultery.
-The first divorce was “without a cause” and the second was not specified other than it involved “sexual immorality.”
+The first divorce was without a cause and the second was not specified other than it involved “sexual immorality.”
 Therefore, Matthew 19:9 does not in any way limit divorce to adultery.

 But there are other scriptures where it is obvious ei me cannot be exclusive.
 For example:

-ACTS 21:25 But concerning the Gentiles who believe, we wrote to them after deciding that they do not have to observe any such thing [physical circumcision], except to keep themselves from things that are offered to idols, and from blood, and from what is strangled, and from sexual immorality.
+ACTS 21:25 “But concerning the Gentiles who believe, we have written and decided that they should observe no such thing [physical circumcision], except that they should keep themselves from things offered to idols, from blood, from things strangled, and from sexual immorality.”

 If this was an exclusive condition, then the believing Gentiles only had to refrain from eating meat sacrificed to animals, eating improperly slaughtered animal meat, and sexual immorality to be righteous.
 If the Gentiles only had to avoid these particular sins, the logical conclusion would be that they could then worship other gods, take God’s name in vain, ignore the Sabbath, murder, steal, lie, and covet.
 However, no one would seriously assert that this is what was intended in the Greek.
 Making a claim that Gentiles were not obligated to obey the same laws of God as the Jews (except for physical circumcision) is no less ridiculous than suggesting that Matthew 19:9 only allows for divorce when there is adultery.
-This is clear when considering the numerous major offenses that God says betray a covenant vow including the broad term of sexual immorality.
-Any covenant is broken when the vows are betrayed.
+This is clear when considering the numerous major offenses that God says BETRAY a covenant vow including the broad term of sexual immorality.
+Every covenant is broken when the vows are BETRAYED.

 For example, if a husband intentionally shoots his wife and she survives, would anyone seriously claim that the husband is not guilty of murder in his heart just because the result was technically only attempted murder?
 Would anyone argue that such an act of hate does not betray a marital vow of love, faithfulness, and trust?
 Above all, would anyone maintain that the husband and wife are still bound by a marital covenant?
-A husband who harbors that much hatred toward his wife absolutely betrays his marital covenant vow of love, faithfulness, and trust.
+A husband who harbors that much hatred toward his wife absolutely BETRAYS his marital covenant vow of love, faithfulness, and trust.

 Moreover, no one enters into a marital covenant by vowing, “I am allowed to commit every sin except for adultery (or sexual immorality).”
 That would be completely absurd—a vow that would be rejected by God; however, this is essentially what someone is saying when they construe Matthew 19:9 to mean that a marriage can only be betrayed by adultery.

-Love is the fulfillment of God’s Law[20].
+Love is the FULFILLMENT of God’s Law[20].
 While no marriage is free from occasional offenses, divorce can be certainly justified for any major offense that betrays the vows and bond of trust in a marriage—it is not limited to adultery or sexual immorality.

 1 Corinthians 7—God’s Ordinances & Paul’s Judgments

 There are several scriptures in 1 Corinthians 7 pertaining to marriage and divorce that need some explanation.
 This chapter was Paul’s response to a letter from the Corinthians about abstaining from marriage in order to more fully dedicate themselves to God (verse 1).
-It was also influenced by the case of sexual immorality between a man and his stepmother (chapter 5) and the failure of the local church to judge such matters; instead, they were addressing them in civil court (chapter 6).
+It was also influenced by the case of sexual immorality between a man and his stepmother (chapter 5) and the failure of the ekklesia to judge such matters; instead, they were addressing them in civil court (chapter 6).
 In chapter 7, he clarifies the ordinances of Christ pertaining to common marital situations as well as adding his own personal judgment in certain cases.

 Paul begins by emphasizing that marriage is the only acceptable union for physical sexual relations:

-1 CORINTHIANS 7:1-9 Now concerning the things that you wrote to me, saying, “It is good for a man not to touch a woman,” I say this: 2 Rather, to avoid sexual immorality, let each man have his own wife, and let each woman have her own husband.
-3 Let the husband render his conjugal dues to his wife, and in the same way also the wife to her husband.
-4 The wife does not have power over her own body, but the husband; and in the same way also, the husband does not have power over his own body, but the wife.
-5 Do not deprive one another of conjugal dues, except it be by consent for a time, so that you may devote yourselves to fasting and prayer; and then come together again as one, so that Satan will not tempt you through your lack of self-control.
-6 Now I say this by permission, and not by command.
-7 For I wish that all men might be even as myself.
-But each one has his own gift from God; one is this way, and another is that way.
-8 Now I say to the unmarried and to the widows that it is good for them if they can remain even as I am.
-9 But if they do not have self-control, let them marry; because it is better to marry than to burn with sexual desire.
+1 CORINTHIANS 7:1-9 Now concerning the things of which you wrote to me: It is good for a man not to touch a woman.
+2 Nevertheless, because of sexual immorality, let each man have his own wife, and let each woman have her own husband.
+3 Let the husband render to his wife the affection due her, and likewise also the wife to her husband.
+4 The wife does not have authority over her own body, but the husband does.
+And likewise the husband does not have authority over his own body, but the wife does.
+5 Do not deprive one another except with consent for a time, that you may give yourselves to fasting and prayer; and come together again so that Satan does not tempt you because of your lack of self-control.
+6 But I say this as a concession, not as a commandment.
+7 For I wish that all men were even as I myself.
+But each one has his own gift from God, one in this manner and another in that.
+8 But I say to the unmarried and to the widows: It is good for them if they remain even as I am; 9 but if they cannot exercise self-control, let them marry.
+For it is better to marry than to burn with [sexual] passion.

 Paul emphasizes the importance of the marriage estate in avoiding the temptations of sexual immorality (porneia) and, to that end, reminds them of the conjugal duties that are part of any marriage.
 (Note that both the husband and wife are believers as indicated by the fact that they devote themselves from time to time to fasting and prayer—verse 5.)
 While he wished everyone was able to control their natural sexual desires, he portrays marriage as a natural and acceptable union established by God.